3 Habits of Highly Successful Salespeople

 At first glance, this may seem like a no-brainer, but it’s worth a second glance.
 While it’s true that top performers spend more time with prospects and customers than poor performers, forcing the latter to schedule more sales calls could be counterproductive if the rep isn’t ready (who wants to spend more time with a bad salesperson?)

 It’s not the quantity, but quality, of interactions that’s important.
-First, top salespeople don’t waste their time with unqualified prospects.
+First, effective salespeople don’t waste their time with unqualified prospects.
 They are brutally selective when it comes to screening.
 Second, elite reps seek to build trust and credibility by cultivating long-term relationships.
 They know when to stop talking, when to listen and when to ask questions.
 These are active listening skills—skills anyone can master with proper training, coaching and reinforcement.

 2. Developing large networks within their own organization.